trusharmistry/ForPi_dotnet/ReadMe.md

    # - Log into Twilio.com and go to the Console's Numbers page.
    # - Click on your SMS-enabled phone number.
    # - Find the Messaging section.
 The default “CONFIGURE WITH” is what you’ll need: "Webhooks, TwiML, [etc.]".
-   # - In the “A MESSAGE COMES IN” section, select "Webhook" and paste in your URL: in this quickstart step above, it would be: https://354f5b25.ngrok.io/sms - be sure to add /sms at the end, as this is the route to your SmsController class.
+   # - In the “A MESSAGE COMES IN” section, select "Webhook" and paste in your URL: in this quickstart step above, it would be: https://123454abc.ngrok.io/sms - be sure to add `/sms` at the end, as this is the route to the SmsController class.
    ```

 -------